MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Related Work

-Efforts to improve textual entity tracking beyond domain-specific fine-tuning include \citet{fagnou-etal-2024-chain}, which establishes theoretical limitations of the Transformer architecture in tracking entities.
-They propose a novel attention mechanism to enhance entity tracking in Transformers. \citet{gupta-durrett-2019-effective} fine-tunes small Transformer-based models for tracking entity state in instructional texts. \citet{kim2024codepretrainingimprovesentity} investigates how code pretraining improves language models' abilities to track entities in text, while \citet{yoneda2024statler} introduce Stalter, a prompting method designed to maintain accurate state representations in text-based robotics planning.
+Efforts to improve textual entity tracking beyond domain-specific finetuning include \citet{fagnou-etal-2024-chain}, which establishes theoretical limitations of the Transformer architecture in tracking entities.
+They propose a novel attention mechanism for entity tracking in Transformers. \citet{gupta-durrett-2019-effective} train small Transformer-based models for tracking entity state in instructional texts. \citet{kim2024codepretrainingimprovesentity} investigate how code pretraining improves language models' abilities to track entities in text, while \citet{yoneda2024statler} introduce Statler, a prompting method designed to maintain accurate state representations in text-based robotics planning.
+Concurrent work uses RL for text-state prediction for single-step transitions \cite{yu2026reinforcementworldmodellearning}; our work uses RL to train multi-step entity state tracking from images and text.

-These works focus on entity tracking as a unimodal, text-based reasoning task.
-While unimodal approaches have achieved substantial progress, there remains a gap in evaluating models' ability to integrate multimodal inputs for entity tracking.
-Our work extends these evaluations to the multimodal setting and quantifies the performance improvement of reasoning models for entity tracking.
+\paragraph{Multimodal Procedure Understanding} Multimodal procedure understanding evaluates the ability of models to properly sequence images depicting recipe states \cite{shirai-etal-2022-visual} or to localize or describe object states \cite{nguyen-etal-2024-oscar, xue2023learning}.
+In contrast, MET-Bench requires tracking state through sequential updates from actions specified in parallel text and image modalities.

+\paragraph{World Modeling Evaluation} World modeling evaluations focus on video generation \cite{he2024mmworld, Li2025WorldModelBench} and prediction tasks \cite{gao-etal-2025-vision, bordes2025intphys2benchmarkingintuitive} that lack the combination of parallel modalities, sequential tracking, and scalable difficulty in MET-Bench.

+\paragraph{Tracking and Segmentation} Natural language and vision tracking and segmentation benchmarks evaluate spatial acuity in bounding box placement and pixel-level segmentation of objects and entities \cite{wang2021tnl2k, hu2023multi, carion2025sam3segmentconcepts}.
+MET-Bench is a complementary task that requires predicting the world state after visual action sequences.
+The Chess and Shell Game domains involve trivial localization of the relevant entities, yet models fail to reason about sequential visual state updates.